kyr0/lightningimg-node/README.md

 // (this is only useful when working with bundlers for static site generators like Gatsby, Next.js, Astro, etc.) processDirectoryDestructive('./test_images', /* keep original file names */ true)

-// convert an image in realtime
+// --- convert an image at runtime

 // read the image file into a buffer const imageBuffer = readFileSync('test_data/defuss_logo_jpg.JPEG');